 Making a Disney World Dining Reservation

-The most important thing to remember if you want to try out any of these locations we highly recommend booking your reservation 60 days out from when you want to eat!
-Good news if you are staying on property, at the 60-day mark they will let you book every day of your trip, it gives you a slight edge up.
-If you are staying off property you will have to call or go online each day 180 days out and book your reservation.
-Believe it or not, since these are considered some of the best dining locations on Disney property they can completely book up right at opening six months out.
+The most important thing to remember if you want to try out any of these locations we highly recommend booking your reservation 60 days out (new reservations open up around 6 am EST) from when you want to eat!
+The good news is if you are staying on property, at the 60-day mark they will let you book every day of your trip, it gives you a slight edge up.
+Believe it or not, since these are considered some of the best dining locations on Disney property they can completely book up right at opening.
 Book online or call (407) WDW-DINE.

 What’s your favorite dining experience at Walt Disney World?
 Have you gotten a chance to dine at any of our favorite Disney World Restaurants?
 Let us know in the comments below or join the discussion over on our Facebook page!